ArnoldDP/OStim-Community-Modlist/README.md

    * What this is

 It's a lore friendly and aesthetically pleasing overhaul for nearly every aspect of the game.
-Featuring mods like Experience, JaySerpa's Quest Expansions, At Your Own Pace, Seasons of Skyrim, and OStim, this is a list made to give a complete roleplaying experience to as many people as possible.
+Featuring mods like Experience, JaySerpa's Quest Expansions, At Your Own Pace, Seasons of Skyrim, and OStim, this is a list made to give you a complete roleplaying experience

   * What this isnt